phpvms/docs/docs/guides/basics.md

 ## Airlines

 One or more airlines needs to be created.
-Users choose and airline on registration.
+Users choose an airline on registration.

 ---